parsiya/parsiya.net/content/post/2021/2021-10-24-semgrep-autofix/index.markdown

 [semgrep-getting-started]: https://semgrep.dev/docs/getting-started/

-After writing a rule verify it to catch any formatting/logical errors (`-c` can also, point to a directory of rules):
+After writing a rule, verify it to catch any formatting/logic errors (`-c` can also point to a directory of rules):

 ```
 semgrep -c rule1.yaml --validate